golemfactory/golem-architecture/arch-snapshot/arch.md

 non-paying Requestors and prioritizing those with a good reputation.
 Lack of payment isn't the only reason for declining a Requestor in the future.
 The Provider Agent may also choose to reject subsequent Agreements with Requestors who break the Agreement conditions.

 Payment confirmation is received by the Provider Agent from the Requestor once the transaction is confirmed on the blockchain.
 This confirmation specifies which Activities and Agreements are covered by the transaction.
-There is no 1-to-1 relationship between transactions and Activities or Agreements.
-A single blockchain transaction can cover multiple Activities or Agreements, while each Activity or Agreement may also be covered by multiple transactions.

-Payments are not immediate for several reasons: they are not scheduled right away, and batching may occur.
-Furthermore, blockchain transactions are not immediate and may take time to process.
-Therefore, the Provider Agent should monitor Payment events.
-This can be done by listening for status changes to Settled on Invoice and Debit Note events, or by tracking payment events to receive notifications for each transaction.

-Payment confirmation is received by the Provider Agent from the Requestor once the transaction is confirmed on the blockchain.
-This confirmation specifies which Activities and Agreements are covered by the transaction.
 There is no